For current COVID-19 information, see LegalHelpBC.ca

 In family law, the process of exchanging necessary information, such as financial statements, with the other party.

 After a relationship breakdown, a decision needs to be made on how property owned by the couple is divided.
 This can be done by agreement or by a judge.

 An ending of a marriage by an official decision in a court of law.
 Only married couples can divorce.

 Federal law that gives the Supreme Court the authority to grant divorces and, as part of the divorce, to deal with child support and spousal support, decision making responsibility (formerly known as child custody and access) and parenting time (formerly known as access).
 Only married couples are covered under the Divorce Act.
-Support, child custody, guardianship and access as well as property division for unmarried couples is covered under the Provincial Family Law Act.
+Support, child guardianship and property division for married and unmarried couples is covered under the Provincial Family Law Act.
 The Divorce Act was updated on March 1, 2021.